Thomas MacaulaySenior reporter

 Gammino later opened a store bearing his alias: El Huerto de Manu (The Garden of Manu).

-The police said the arrest wasn’t solely thanks to the app, but that it added to their suspicions.
+The lead investigator said the arrest wasn’t solely thanks to the app, but that it added to their suspicions.

 “It’s not that we spend our days looking for fugitives on Google Maps,” Francesco Lo Voi told the Guardian.
 “There have been many investigations that already pointed to Spain.
 We were on the right track and Google Maps helped us to confirm our investigations.”